In the last 12 months, I’ve turned down around $200,000 of business from people I didn’t feel were right for my programs.

 See the difference?
 When you get specific, you don’t make the busy person do your work for you.
 YOU do the work — you don’t wait for someone else to find your Dream Job for you.
+This is how to stand out.
 And once you can be this specific, you can go to your network and ask for their help in locating connections to these companies.
 In other words, if someone comes to me and says “I don’t know what I want to do with my life,” that’s a long discussion.
 If they say, “Do you know any sales managers at B2C tech companies in Silicon Valley?”
 I will introduce them to 3 within 10 minutes.

 I’ll cover more of HOW to get specific on the Dream Job launch list.
 Interestingly, note that many of the things that people believe are important — for example, # of hours required at the job — turn out to be totally uncorrelated with how happy people are at their jobs.
 It’s like Moneyball for Dream Jobs.
 More on this in the course.

 2. Master the art of preparation.
 Another “Nod and Shrug” area where people say, “Yeah yeah, I know I need to prepare.”

 Yet think back to the last time you went in for a job interview.
 How did you prepare?